azl397985856/leetcode/thinkings/tree.en.md

 }
 ```

 The visited above is to prevent endless loops caused by the presence of rings.
 And we know that trees do not have rings, so most of the topics of the tree do not need to be visited, unless you modify the structure of the tree, for example, the left pointer of the left subtree points to itself, and there will be a ring at this time.
 Another example is [138.
-Copy the linked list with random pointers] (https://leetcode-cn.com/problems/copy-list-with-random-pointer /) This question needs to record the nodes that have been copied.
+Copy the linked list with random pointers](https://leetcode-cn.com/problems/copy-list-with-random-pointer /) This question needs to record the nodes that have been copied.
 There are very few questions for trees that need to record visited information.

 Therefore, the DFS of a tree is more：